SirHeads/Testing-ideas/Thinkheads.AI_docs/02_technical_strategy_and_architecture/12_unified_apparmor_nesting_strategy.md

 "apparmor_profile": "lxc-docker-nested"
 ```

-**Note on ZFS:** The `mount fstype=zfs` rule in the AppArmor profile is dependent on the orchestrator correctly generating the `lxc.mount.entry` from the `zfs_volumes` definition in the JSON configuration.
+**Note on ZFS:** The `mount fstype=zfs` rule in the AppArmor profiles is dependent on the orchestrator correctly generating the `lxc.mount.entry` from the `zfs_volumes` definition in the JSON configuration.

 ## 5. Orchestration Logic

-The `phoenix_orchestrator.sh` script will be updated to read the `apparmor_profile` and `pct_options` from the JSON configuration and apply them to each container.
+The `phoenix_orchestrator.sh` script reads the `apparmor_profile` and `pct_options` from the JSON configuration and applies them to each container.
 This ensures that the correct security policies and nesting features are enforced consistently.

 ## 6. Workflow Diagram